 Southern corn bread uses buttermilk and eggs for the liquid component.
 For my vegan version I improvised by using my homemade, probiotic cashew yogurt and whisking it with water to make buttermilk.
 It works really well.

-If you don't have vegan yogurt you can use 1 ½ cups of nondairy milk mixed with 2 tsp apple cider vinegar.
-But I would recommend adding 2 tbsp vegetable oil into the mix to add some moisture.
+If you don't have vegan yogurt you can use 1 ½ cups of nondairy milk mixed with 2 teaspoon apple cider vinegar.
+But I would recommend adding 2 tablespoon vegetable oil into the mix to add some moisture.

 To substitute the egg, I used aquafaba.